-Easter Seals provides therapy services in inclusive classroom settings at local schools and at a variety of schools and classrooms specially-designed for students with autism.
+Easter Seals provides therapy services in inclusive classroom settings at local schools and at a variety of schools and classrooms specially-designed for students with Autism Spectrum Disorder (ASD).
 With Easter Seals, learning doesn't end when school is finished.
 Easter Seals provides social activities, evenings out, overnight and day camps and other recreational activities after school and during school breaks too.

-Easter Seals professionals at early intervention programs and inclusive day care centers can help parents decide which learning environment is best for their child with autism who is starting regular school.
-Model programs serving children with autism follow these guidelines (Source: The National Research Council):
+Easter Seals professionals at early intervention programs and inclusive day care centers can help parents decide which learning environment is best for their child with ASD who is starting regular school.
+Model programs serving children with ASD follow these guidelines (Source: The National Research Council):

 Many different intervention strategies are used to educate individuals with autism.
 The “big three” are the most commonly used methodologies:

 Applied Behavior Analysis (ABA).
 An applied behavior analytic program includes an individual assessment to determine the skills that a student with ASD does -- and does not -- have.
 Skills are then broken down into small steps and taught systematically.
 The goal is to help each student develop skills that will enable him or her to be as independent and successful as possible.